farisazny/MAD-Leaf-Disease-Flutter-App/README.md

    1. Press the POST method.
    2. Click on Headers, add "Content-Type" as the Key, and "multipart/form-data" as the Value.
    3. Click on Body, add "img" as the Key, and upload the image as the Value.
-   4. Press Send to initiate the GET request.
+   4. Press Send to initiate the POST request.

 ![Screenshot - Postman Test](/Screenshot%20-%20Postman%20Test.png)